 What’s on the menu?
 Teas including Pinhead Gunpowder, Pai Mu Tan White and of course, classic English Breakfast.
 Savouries include mini seafood brioche rolls, handmade sausage rolls and classic sandwiches, scones with homemade jam, ginger cake, chocolate tart and rhubarb eton mess.

 How much is it?
 Classic afternoon tea is £29, with Moet & Chandon Brut NV, £41 and with Ruinart Rose, £45.

 What’s the vibe?
 Old-school regal.
 Opened in 1910, it was rented out in its entirety for Wills and Kate’s wedding reception.
 Admire part of a mural painted in the corridor by the Duchess of Cambridge herself.

 What’s on the menu?
-Crustless finger sandwiches (think salmon with dill and cream cheese, and honey-glazed gammon with cranberry pickle).
-Sweets include fluffy scones, custardy apple tartlet and a marmalade and vanilla choux bun.
+Crustless finger sandwiches (think smoked salmon and horseradish, and coronation chicken - Her Majesty would approve).
+Sweets include fluffy scones, a royal opera cake of pistachio sponge and chocolate ganache and a vanilla and rose choux bun.
 Drinks-wise, first-flush teas include the Goring’s delicious Afternoon Blend.

 Quirky afternoon tea in London

 What’s the vibe?
-The pantry of boutique hotel 108 Marylebone is just a short strut from Oxford Street, but miles away in terms of serenity.
+The pantry of boutique hotel The Marylebone is just a short strut from Oxford Street, but miles away in terms of serenity.